Uniquely Dublin Competition – Winner Announced

 Judges Prizes

-To view the shortlists entries, click here.
 Judges awarded a special prize to one shortlisted entry in each category.
 Winners in their respective categories are:

 Film: Eleanore Nicholas and Ger Staunton for ‘My Fair Mot’

-‘My Fair Mot’ was filmed over a series of ‘Dublinese Classes as part of the Fringe Festival.
+‘My Fair Mot’ was filmed over a series of ‘Dublin Classes as part of the Fringe Festival.
 The kids leading the class are from Whitefriar and Aungier Street community centre, and the classes were unscripted and improvised.

 Animation: Christopher and Rachel Donnelly for ‘Uniquely Dublin’